 This post will show you how promoting the environmental benefits of your products or services can differentiate you from competitors and attract new customers.
-And greater than that, raising awareness about environmental issues helps create a more sustainable future for us all.
+And greater than that, raising awareness about environmental causes helps create a more sustainable future for us all.

 Let’s look at some of the most effective environmental marketing strategies you can use to make a difference.